|Nation||United States of America (USA)|

-Lunar Orbiter 3 was the final Lunar Orbiter mission to study potential Apollo landing sites, although its mission was focused on “site confirmation” rather than “site search.”
+Lunar Orbiter 3 was NASA's final Lunar Orbiter mission to study potential Apollo landing sites, although its mission focused on site confirmation rather than site search.
 For the mission, the spacecraft’s orbital inclination was increased to 21 degrees to ensure photography both north and south of the lunar equator.

 Building on the stereo photography taken by Lunar Orbiter 2, the third mission was focused on making two “footprints” of the same area on two successive orbits.
 Lunar Orbiter 3 was also designed to obtain precision trajectory information for defining the lunar gravitational field, to measure micrometeoroid flux, and to measure radiation dosage levels around the Moon.

 The spacecraft arrived in lunar orbit after a 9-minute 2.5-second engine burn on Feb.
 8, 1967, after a course correction.
 Initial orbital parameters were 131 × 1,120 miles (210.2 × 1,801.9 kilometers) at a 20.93-degree inclination.

 About four days later, the spacecraft entered its operational 34 × 1,148-mile (55 × 1,847-kilometer) orbit at a 20.9-degree inclination.
 At the time, Lunar Orbiter 2 was still in operation around the Moon, thus providing key experience for NASA’s ability to track and communicate with two simultaneous spacecraft at the Moon.

 Despite the glitch, Lunar Orbiter 3 wholly fulfilled its original mission objectives, returning images of 6 million square miles (15.5 million square kilometers) of the Moon's near side and 251,000 square miles (650,000 square kilometers) of the far side.
 One of the images showed the Surveyor 2 lander on the lunar surface.

 On Aug.
 30, 1967, ground controllers commanded the vehicle to circularize its orbit to 99 miles (160 kilometers) in order to simulate an Apollo trajectory.